Area of investment and support

 Area of investment and support: Higher Education Innovation Funding

-The Higher Education Innovation Funding (HEIF) supports knowledge exchange between higher education providers and the wider world that benefits society and the economy.
+The Higher Education Innovation Funding (HEIF) supports knowledge exchange between higher education providers and businesses, public and third‑sector organisations, communities, and the wider public.

 Budget: